IgorMing/calendar-challenge/README.md

 TODO List

-- [ ] add icons to edit and delete buttons
+- [x] add icons to edit and delete buttons
-- [ ] order reminders in calendar by time
+- [x] order reminders in calendar by time
-- [ ] order reminders in reminders list by date and time
+- [x] order reminders in reminders list by date and time
+- [ ] add color picker into modal
 - [ ] save reminders in any storage

 ## Mandatory Features

 - [x] Ability to add a new "reminder" (max 30 chars) for a user entered day and time.
 Also, include a city.
-- [ ] Display reminders on the calendar view in the correct time order.
+- [x] Display reminders on the calendar view in the correct time order.
 - [ ] Allow the user to select color when creating a reminder and display it appropriately.
 - [ ] Ability to edit reminders – including changing text, city, day, time and color.
 - [ ] Add a weather service call from a free API such as [​Open Weather Map​](https://openweathermap.org/forecast16), and get the